evlar/BT_Help/docs/Setup_SSL_Subtensor_Node.md.md

 ## 1. Setting Up a Subdomain and DNS 'A' Record
 - **Purchase a Domain Name**: Setup a domain name with a domain registrar, like GoDaddy, Namecheap, or Google Domains.
 - **Create a Subdomain**: Log into your domain management service and create a new subdomain (e.g., `node1.yourdomain.com`).
 - **DNS 'A' Record**: Create a DNS 'A' record for the subdomain, pointing it to the IP address of your server.
+Typically this means going to the domain settings page, look for the "DNS" or "Manage DNS" button and click on it.
+This will take you to the DNS Management page where you can add, modify, and delete DNS records.
+You want to "Add" a new record

 ## 2. Install Nginx on Your Server
 - **Update package lists**: